 The face of property selling has made a dramatic shift over the last 10 years.
-Whereas it used to be that the majority of property buyers would discover homes for sale using the services of high street estate agents, it’s now more often than not the case that buyers will turn to the internet as their first port of call.
+Whereas it used to be that the majority of property buyers would discover homes for sale using the services of estate agents, it’s now more often than not the case that buyers will turn to the internet as their first port of call.

 To meet this increasing demand for online services and instant accessibility, estate agents have also been migrating online.
 In addition, the 21st century has seen the rise of the exclusively online agent – one which operates solely on the internet with the express intention of reducing both their own costs and those of their prospective customers.